BenLauwens/ThinkJulia.jl/docs/src/chap08.md

 A variable used to count something, usually initialized to zero and then incremented.

 *optional argument*:
-A function or method argument that is not required.
+A function argument that is not required.

 ## Exercises